In this article:

 The rise of Small Business Analytics

-Small business owners understand they should be putting their data to work, but many fail to do so.
+Small business owners understand they should put their data to work, but many fail.
 Most cite the lack of time and training.
-But with advances in automation and the proliferation of data tools, this is changing rapidly.
+However, this is changing rapidly with advances in automation and the proliferation of data tools.

 A Onepath survey found that 67% of small businesses are now spending more than $10K a year on analytics.
 Business intelligence is now shifting from an advantage once held by larger companies to SMEs.